Last updated: May 19, 2026

 |---|---|---|

-Real Numbers: Spring grass (April-May) causes 40% of annual laminitis cases.
-Obesity + EMS together account for another 30%.
-If your horse is overweight AND has access to lush pasture in spring, you’re stacking risks.
+Spring grass in April–May causes 40% of annual laminitis cases.
+Obesity plus EMS together account for another 30%.
+If your horse is overweight and has access to lush pasture in spring, you’re stacking risks.

 How to Prevent Laminitis: The Three-Pillar System

-- Hay Testing: Test your hay for NSC (non-structural carbohydrates).
+- Hay testing: Test your hay for NSC (non-structural carbohydrates).
 Target <10% for at-risk horses.
-I pay $40/test and it’s saved me thousands in treatment costs.
+I pay $40 per test — it’s saved me thousands in treatment costs

-- Grain Caution: If your horse doesn’t need grain for work or weight maintenance, don’t feed it.
-Period.
+- Grain caution: If your horse doesn’t need grain for work or weight maintenance, don’t feed it.
 High-quality forage covers 90% of nutritional needs for easy keepers.
-See our guide on hay feeding practices.
+See our guide on hay feeding practices

-- Weight Monitoring: Body condition score monthly.
-A horse that goes from BCS 6 to BCS 7 in spring is headed for trouble.
-For horses needing weight gain safely, check our supplement guide.
+- Weight monitoring: Body condition score monthly.
+A horse that goes from BCS 6 to BCS 7 in spring is headed for trouble

-Monitor Response: If the digital pulse increases after exercise, you’re overdoing it.
+Monitor response: If the digital pulse increases after exercise, you’re overdoing it.
 Back off intensity and build more gradually.
-This isn’t a race—it’s long-term soundness management.
+This isn’t a race — it’s long-term soundness management.
+Once the horse is sound, light arena work and trail riding on soft footing are fine, but spring pasture turnout needs a grazing muzzle.

-- Regular Trimming: Every 4-8 weeks, no exceptions.
+- Regular trimming: Every 4–8 weeks without exception.
 Overgrown hooves shift the coffin bone’s angle and increase laminar strain.
-I schedule farrier visits 6 weeks apart year-round—it’s non-negotiable.
+I schedule farrier visits 6 weeks apart year-round

-- Environmental Management: Clean, dry footing in stalls reduces bacterial/fungal hoof damage.
-Wet, muddy conditions weaken hoof walls and make them more susceptible to inflammation.
+- Environmental management: Clean, dry stall footing reduces bacterial and fungal hoof damage.
+Wet, muddy conditions weaken hoof walls and increase susceptibility to inflammation

 My Pony’s Laminitis: What I Learned the Hard Way

-I called the vet immediately (6:14 AM call time—I’ll never forget it).
+I called the vet immediately — 6:14 AM, I’ll never forget it.
 We started ice protocol at 6:45 AM.
 By 8 AM his hooves were in slush baths.
 By 10 AM we had him on deep shavings with commercial ice boots.
-X-rays 72 hours later showed minimal rotation—maybe 3-4 degrees.
-Vet said if I’d waited until afternoon to call, we’d be looking at 15+ degrees and a completely different prognosis.
+X-rays 72 hours later showed minimal rotation — maybe 3–4 degrees.
+The vet said if I’d waited until afternoon to call, we’d be looking at 15+ degrees and a completely different prognosis.

 FAQs About Laminitis in Horses